SWIPHER/TracklistRec/README.md

 1.First of all you should install Shazam client which is write by marin-m

-sudo apt-add-repository ppa:marin-m/songrec -y -u \n sudo apt install songrec -y \n songrec \n
+sudo apt-add-repository ppa:marin-m/songrec -y -u sudo apt install songrec -y songrec

 2. Secondly use pip to install the required libraries for python